 We believe that integrating our solutions with other tools and technologies enhances the value of our solutions to our customers.
-For example, our solutions can be used in connection with computer-aided dispatch systems, video surveillance cameras, National Integrated Ballistic Information Network ("NIBIN"), and automated license plate readers used by law enforcement to improve the effectiveness of police response and investigation efforts.
+For example, our solutions can be used in connection with: drones to access a crime scene to determine if there is a victim for which an ambulance is needed and to provide situational awareness for officers who are heading towards the scene; video surveillance cameras to automatically point tilt and zoom them in the direction of gunfire, assist in feeding more bullet casings to the National Integrated Ballistic Information Network ("NIBIN") for ballistic matching and the identification of suspects and automated ALPRs used by law enforcement to improve the investigation efforts.
 We continue to evaluate new technologies that may integrate with our solutions to generate additional value for our customers.